Welcome to the Unofficial Football World Championships – probably the least well-known but most exciting football

 The UFWC has expanded over recent years, introducing the CW Alcock Trophy and Hughie the Mascot, publishing a UFWC book, and regularly adding new features to the website.
 We’re always pleased to work with new writers, and new advertisers and sponsors.

 The Unofficial Football World Championships remains very much, well, unofficial, but it has received a thumbs-up of sorts from FIFA.
 ‘As long as people have fun with football and that it is played in the spirit of respect for all involved, the non-violation of the Laws of the Game and the ethics of sport, FIFA is more than happy!’ exclaimed a statement from the FIFA Media Department.
 ‘We wish UFWC fans a lot of fun!’

 And fun is what it’s all about.
-The UFWC isn’t going to usurp FIFA or supplant the World Cup any time soon, but it does neatly fill the four-year void between the official tournaments, and there is a good amount of enjoyment to be had in watching an apparently meaningless international friendly match with the knowledge that the victor will become the latest title-holder in an illustrious lineage that stretches back 140-plus years.
+The UFWC doesn’t aim to usurp FIFA or supplant the World Cup any time soon, but it does neatly fill the four-year void between the official tournaments, and there is a good amount of enjoyment to be had in watching an apparently meaningless international friendly match with the knowledge that the victor will become the latest title-holder in an illustrious lineage that stretches back 140-plus years.

-Every UFWC match is a cup final, and, for football fans, it doesn’t get more exciting than that.
+Every UFWC match is a cup final, and for football fans it doesn’t get much more exciting than that.
 Game on.